IAS Officer Salary Structure, Allowances & Job Profile 2023

 The DA is linked to inflation and is revised twice a year.
 It is 31% as of December 2021.

-Does the government provide the electricity and other bills of an IAS officer?
+- Does the government provide the electricity and other bills of an IAS officer?

 Yes, that is usually the case, and even if it’s not, the costs are heavily subsidized.
-And it is not just the electricity bills, but the water bills, gas, and phone bills, that are also taken care of by the government.
+And it is not just the electricity bills, but the water bills, gas, and phone bills, that are all taken care of by the government.

-Do IAS officers get a salary during training?
+- Do IAS officers get a salary during training?

 Yes.
 IAS officers do get paid a monthly stipend of Rs 56,100 during their 2 year training at Lal Bahadur Shastri National Academy of Administration or LBSNAA.

-What are the powers of an IAS officer?
+- What are the powers of an IAS officer?

 The powers of an IAS officer are immense.
 They can either play their part at the state or at the central level.